-The perspective and concerns of all ethnic and racial groups must be addressed fully and equitably by the healthcare industry.
-As a publicly-funded safety net provider delivery service to all segments of society, NuHealth provides healthcare to a significant percentage of minority and disadvantaged populations.
-It is NuHealth's goal to ensure that ethnic and racial groups are represented in executive management positions at their facilities and thus make a significant impact on policy decisions that effect minority and disadvantaged populations.
+In the United States, healthcare delivery is of great concern.
+If the concerns and issues are to be addressed fully and equitably, the perspectives and concerns of all ethnic and racial groups must be included.
+As a safety net provider, NuHealth provides healthcare to a significant percentage of minority and disadvantaged populations.
+It is NuHealth’s interest to ensure that ethnic and racial groups are employed in the workplace in executive management positions.
+Ethnic and racial minority groups can make significant impacts and contributions by participating in administrative and policy decisions to influence the healthcare of minority and disadvantaged populations.

-Consistent with this mission, I am pleased to announce the 2013 Minority Administrative Fellowship Program for Emerging Leaders.
+Consistent with our mission, I am pleased to announce the 2015 Minority Administrative Fellowship Program (MAFPEL).
 The program is designed to prepare and train ethnic and racial minorities to become future leaders in healthcare.

-- To raise awareness among ethnic and racial minorities that they can play a key role in improving the quality of care and services provided to patients; and
+- To increase the number of ethnic and racial minorities who have the desire to increase the quantity and improve the quality of care and services provided to patients; and

 - To reduce healthcare disparities among ethnic and racial minorities in the healthcare industry.

-- Provide professional guidance to ethnic and racial minority graduate students,
+- To provide professional guidance to ethnic and racial minority graduate students;

-- Expand the delivery of culturally competent services to underserved populations,
+- To expand the delivery of culturally competent services to underserved populations;

-- Increase the pool of talented and culturally competent professionals dedicated to serving the underserved minorities.
+- To increase the pool of talented and culturally competent professionals dedicated to serving the underserved minorities.

 Learning Track Options

-All fellows will spend one quarter working directly with a Department Administrator.
+All fellows will spend one quarter working directly with a member of Senior Management or a Department Head.

-Fellows will complete special projects and additional program activities to gain exposure to, and an understanding of major health issues facing minorities, disadvantaged, and underserved populations.
+Fellows will complete special projects and additional program activities to gain exposure to, and an understanding of, major health issues facing minorities, and disadvantaged, and underserved populations.
 Through a combination of departmental and facility rotations, and problem-solving projects, the Fellows will gain practical and operational experience, as well as knowledge of various aspects of healthcare.
-The Fellows will have staff interactions, one-on-one mentoring, attend various meetings, seminars and events.
+The Fellows will have staff interactions and one-on-one mentoring, and will attend various meetings, seminars and events.
 Each Fellow is assigned a member of Senior Leadership as a mentor/advisor during the one-year Fellowship.
 Fellows will have the opportunity to utilize resources at NuHealth to enhance their networking career development and advancement.

 The Fellows Selected Will be Expected to: